Who & What is YES Akademia (YAKA)

-The topics explored through these dialogues in France (Paris/Albi) and the United States (Boston) are focused on how youth social entrepreneurs, policy-makers, academics, civil society and decision-makers can create social change through exploring their own cultural and religious identities while focusing on questions related to environmental protection.
+The topics explored during Press Start are focused on how youth social entrepreneurs, policy-makers, academics, civil society and decision-makers can create social change through exploring their own cultural identities while focusing on questions related to environmental, social and cultural protection.

-1. Eric Allmang, Founder and Director of Incub Ethic, http://www.incubethic.fr/
+- Eric Allmang, Founder and Director of Incub Ethic, http://www.incubethic.fr/

-4. Sofiane Bouarif, YAKA Alumni
+- Sofiane Bouarif, YAKA Alumni

-5. Max Boulanger, Director of the IUT de Montreuil
+- Max Boulanger, Director of the IUT de Montreuil

 - Wadia Chaftar, Entrepreneur, Covet Chic, http://www.covetchic.com/en/

-8. Laure Ducos, Project Manager, BLOOM, http://www.bloomassociation.org/nous-connaitre/notre-equipe/
+- Laure Ducos, Project Manager, BLOOM, http://www.bloomassociation.org/nous-connaitre/notre-equipe/

-9. Dr Sami Everett, Woolf Institute researcher on interfaith cooperation
+- Dr Sami Everett, Woolf Institute researcher on interfaith cooperation

-10. Héritier Luwawa, CEO at DWEHO Groupe / BE Eco Services, http://www.be-eco-services.fr/
+- Héritier Luwawa, CEO at DWEHO Groupe / BE Eco Services, http://www.be-eco-services.fr/

-11. Kevin Murray, Executive Director, PHRGE, Northeastern University School of Law, Boston
+- Kevin Murray, Executive Director, PHRGE, Northeastern University School of Law, Boston

 - Neil Stott, Senior Teaching Faculty in Social Innovation, Executive Director of the Centre for Social innovation, Cambridge University Judge Business School, http://www.jbs.cam.ac.uk/faculty-research/faculty-a-z/neil-stott/

 - Dave Wasserman, Director and Founder of Os Figueros, http://osfigueiros.com/